Locally Repairable Codes with Unequal Local Erasure Correction: Optimal Code Construction

-To analyze the minimum distance, we give a lower bound on the minimum distance of the code, which equals the upper bound of Theorem \ref{thm:bound:req}.
-In particular, we derive a lower bound by using Lemma \ref{lem:dist-rank:cor} as well as Remark \ref{rem:rank}.
-Note that erasure correction is possible from an arbitrary set with the cardinality of
+\begin{proof} We derive a lower bound on the minimum distance of the code, which equals the upper bound of Theorem \ref{thm:UL-distbound}.
+In particular, we show that erasure correction is possible from an arbitrary symbol set with the cardinality of